nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop application design aims at high performance, while still providing configurability and extensibility.

 The application architecture is modular, event-driven and build around :ref:`lib_caf`.
-This means that parts of the application functionality are separated into isolated modules that communicate with each other using application events, which are handled by the :ref:`app_evt_mgr`.
+This means that parts of the application functionality are separated into isolated modules that communicate with each other using application events, which are handled by the :ref:`app_event_manager`.
 Modules register themselves as listeners of those events that they are configured to react to.
 An application event can be submitted by multiple modules and it can have multiple listeners.

 Module and component overview
 =============================

-The following figure shows the nRF Desktop modules and how they relate with other components and the :ref:`app_evt_mgr`.
+The following figure shows the nRF Desktop modules and how they relate with other components and the :ref:`app_event_manager`.
 The figure does not present all the available modules.
 For example, the figure does not include the modules that are used as hotfixes or only for debug or profiling purposes.